OfficeDev/teams-toolkit-samples/intelligent-data-chart-generator/README.md

 ## This sample illustrates

-- How to use Azure Open AI to generate data visualization based on verbal descriptions.
+- How to use Azure OpenAI to generate data visualization based on verbal descriptions.
 - How to display the generated data visualization in Teams tab.
 - How to query data from Azure SQL database.
 - How to use TeamsFx to build backend hosting on Azure for your tab app.